motion-kit/motion-kit-events/README.md

 --------

-In an effort to encourage even MORE separation of concerns in your Controllers and Layouts, the `motion-kit-events` gem provides a very way to emit generic events from your layout that you can respond to in your controller.
+In an effort to encourage even MORE separation of concerns in your Controllers and Layouts, the `motion-kit-events` gem provides a way to listen for custom events (usually triggered by buttons or other UI events) and respond in your controller.
+This keeps your views from being cluttered with business logic and your controllers from being cluttered with view code.

 ## LoginController